 Essential minerals in bananas

-Potassium is an essential mineral, which means your body depends on it for proper health and functioning (NIH-a).
+Potassium is an essential mineral, which means your body depends on it for proper health and functioning (NIH, 2018).
 Among its many jobs, potassium makes sure your cells, tissues, and nerves work the way they should.
 It also helps regulate your blood pressure (Sur, 2021).

 Research has found that most Americans aren’t getting enough potassium.
 There’s also evidence that eating more potassium-rich foods—including bananas—could help lower a person’s risk for stroke and other medical problems (Seth, 2014).